kopi9999/mz80emu/README.md

 make
 ```

-Congratulations you have successfully compiled emulator
+Congratulations you have successfully compiled mz80emu for GNU/Linux.

 ### For Windows

-Before you try to compile the emulator make sure you have Microsoft C++ toolset installed
+Before you try to compile the emulator make sure you have Microsoft C++ toolset installed.

-To compile emulator firstly clone the repositories of the emulator and wxWidgets library
+To compile emulator firstly clone the repositories of the emulator and wxWidgets library.

 ```
 git clone https://github.com/kopi9999/mz80emu.git